 6 For generating fabrication drawings, tendons are grouped more extensively, assigning unique group identification to tendons of same length and profile.

-- Stressing/dead end (if you selected the option in data generation) - Generate compiled report: From the Reports →Compiled Reports panel, click on Open Report Compiler icon.
+• Generate compiled report: From the Reports →Compiled Reports panel, click on Open Report Compiler icon.
 Select the items of your choice and send to printer.

 BASIC OPERATIONS